 - Enter your ad group name and bid

-- Under the option “Choose how to target your ads” click “interests and remarketing”
+- Under the option “Choose how to target your ads,” click “interests and remarketing.”

 At this point, Adwords will create a remarketing tag for you.
 You can send it to yourself or your developer along with instructions on how to add it to your website.
 If you have Google Analytics running, there’s a checkbox to “use the tracking code that’s already on your website” instead.

-- Then simply click Save and Continue to start creating your ads, or Skip ad creation to do so later.
+- Then click Save and Continue to start creating your ads, or Skip ad creation to do so later.
 It’s a good idea to create both text and image ads in various sizes so that you’ll have an ad ready to show no matter what other pages your ideal customer visits.

-To Set Up Retargeting in Facebook
+How To Set Up Retargeting on Facebook

 - Click on Create Audience and choose Custom Audience.
 For this example, we’ll retarget people who have already visited your site.

 - Choose your target audience from the dropdown menu.
-You can target a wide range of users, including
+You can target a wide range of users, including: